jakecraige/talks/modern-networking-with-swish/networking-with-swish-slides.md

 ![100%](assets/thoughtbot-logo.png)

+^ This is Ralph.
-^ consulting company of designers and developers who'll partner with you to create great products for web and mobile.
+  consulting company of designers and developers who'll partner with you to create great products for web and mobile.

 ---